drips-network/docs/docs/using-drips/drip-directly-to-any-address.md

 or collaborator even if they haven't created an Community on Drips or issued member tokens.
 All you need is a recipient's Ethereum address to set up a recurring transfer of funds to them.

-Let's see how it works!
+Let's see how it works in the Drips webapp!
+FYI, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

 To get started, open a new browser tab and head over to the Drips webapp at [drips.network][dw].